Fukushima warriors

-During the Sengoku period, Fukushima Prefecture was divided into three regions, Kaido (Hamadori), Sendo (Nakadori), and Aizu, where feudal lords and feudal lords were competing to expand their influence, just as they are today.
+During the Sengoku period, Fukushima Prefecture was divided into three regions, just as it is today: Kaido (Hamadori), Sendai (Nakadori), and Aizu, where feudal lords and local lords were fighting to expand their influence

-Most of these local feudal lords were descendants of gokenin who were given territory after the subjugation of the Oshu Fujiwara clan (the Battle of Oshu) by the Kamakura shogunate.
+Most of these local lords were descendants of vassals who were given territories after the Kamakura shogunate conquered the Oshu Fujiwara clan (Oshu War)

-In the latter half of the 16th century, the Ashina clan in Aizu and the Date clan in the north fought mainly in Sendo, and the local feudal lords repeatedly gathered and dispersed.
+Then, in the second half of the 16th century, the Ashina clan of Aizu and the Date clan of the north fought over the Senju region, and local lords repeatedly gathered and dispersed

-The Ashina clan is a member of the Miura clan of the Kanmu Taira clan, and was given Aizu by the Kamakura shogunate, moved from Ashina in Sagami, and established the Ashina clan.
+The Ashina clan was a branch of the Miura clan, descended from the Kanmu Heishi clan.
+They were given Aizu by the Kamakura shogunate and moved from Ashina in Sagami, where they founded the Ashina family

-Portrait of Mr. Mori Ashina (held by the Historiographical Collection of the University of Tokyo)
+Portrait of Ashina Mori (owned by the Historiographical Institute, University of Tokyo)

-Portrait of Mr. Mori Ashina (held by the Historiographical Collection of the University of Tokyo)
+Portrait of Ashina Mori (owned by the Historiographical Institute, University of Tokyo)

-Moriuji, the 16th head of the family, was influenced by the powerful Date Tanemune, although he called himself the shugo of Aizu, but he became a daimyo after siding with his son Harumune and winning the Tenbun War, a father-son dispute in the Date family. solidify its position as
+The 16th head of the family, Moriuji, claimed to be the guardian of Aizu, but was influenced by the powerful Date Tanemune.
+However, he solidified his position as a daimyo by siding with his son, Harumune, and winning the Tenbun Rebellion, a conflict between father and son in the Date clan

 Tsuruga Castle at night

-The Mori clan, whose residence was Kurokawa Castle (Aizuwakamatsu Castle), planned to advance into Sendo, and formed an alliance with distant daimyos, Hojo Ujiyasu of Sagami and Takeda Shingen of Kai, to defeat the Satake clan of Hitachi, who were blocking Ashina's advance into Sendo.
-I will keep it in check.
-It is said that Takeda Shingen mentioned Mr. Mori's name along with ``Akai Naomasa of Tanba, Azai Nagamasa of Omi, and Tokugawa Ieyasu of Mikawa'' as outstanding military commanders.
+Moriuji, who had Kurokawa Castle (Aizu-Wakamatsu Castle) as his base, plotted to advance into the world of Senju, and formed alliances with distant feudal lords such as Hojo Ujiyasu of Sagami and Takeda Shingen of Kai, to check the Satake clan of Hitachi, who were blocking the advance of Senju in the Ashina region.
+It is said that Takeda Shingen, among others, named Moriuji as an outstanding military commander, along with "Akai Naomasa of Tamba, Azai Nagamasa of Omi, and Tokugawa Ieyasu of Mikawa."

-The Mori clan, who had consolidated his control over Aizu, handed over the headship of the family to his eldest son, Morioki, in 1561 and retired, but he still held real power as head of the family.
+Having firmly established his control over Aizu, Moriuji retired in 1561 and handed over the family headship to his eldest son, Morioki, but he effectively retained real power as head of the family

-However, Morioki suddenly died in the year he lost the Nikaido and Tamura clans of Sendo.
-The Mori family had no other sons, so Moritaka Nikaido, a hostage, was chosen as his successor, but this caused resentment throughout the family.
+However, in the same year that the Nikaido and Tamura clans of Sendo were defeated, Morioki suddenly died.
+Moriuji had no other sons, so he chose Nikaido Moritaka, who was held hostage, as his successor, but this caused opposition within the family

 Aizuwakamatsu Castle<Information>